Nayer: Career

 After going independent in 2013, Nayer changed the direction of her album to urban.
 In September 2013, she announced a collaboration with rapper Detail titled "Thirsty".
 The song was released for free on SoundCloud.

 In 2014, Nayer decided to go back to her roots.
 In April 2015, she filmed two music videos.
 In August, she announced the release of her new single "Mi Cuerpo" (and its fully English version "My Body").
 The music videos for "Mi Cuerpo" and "My Body" were released on her Vevo channel on August 11, 2015.
 The singles were released on all the music platforms on August 14.
 The second music video that she filmed in the beginning of that year was for the song "Leila".
 In 2017, Nayer posted a teaser of the music video on her Instagram but the full video hasn't been released yet.

 Spanish artist Juan Magán announced on his Twitter that he would release his collaboration with Nayer and Dasoul, produced by Daddy Yankee in "a couple of weeks".
 The song was released in the beginning of July 2016 as a part of his "Quiero Que Sepas" EP.

 On April 14, 2017, Nayer released a new single "Yo Soy Lo Que Tu Quieres" featuring Chacal.
 The music video premiered on June 14.

 In December 2017, Nayer appeared on AllStar 305's single "Miami Se Calienta".
 The music video was released on February 27, 2018.

 The music video for Nayer's song "Adiccion" featuring Yomil was released on May 23, 2018.

-In July, Nayer announced that the music video for her collaboration with the Lebanese (Arabic) singer Melissa called "Leily Leily" would be released on July 20.
-The song was also released as a single on all the big music platforms on August 20.

 On September 10, 2018, Nayer launched her own makeup brand.

+In 2025, Nayer released two songs, "Desde la Barriga de Mami" and "Simplemente Amigos".

+Personal life

+Nayer began dating Cuban professional baseball outfielder Víctor Víctor Mesa in January 2022.
+They became engaged in Fall 2022.
+They are married in Italy in 2024.
+They have two sons, Victor Victor Mesa Jr. (born 2023) and Kaleb V. Mesa (born 2025).